 How to save money on home renovations

-Renovation expert Cherie Barber has been working with Allianz Australia to provide tips for renovating on a budget.
-We spoke with Ms Barber and Mr Rigby to discover their budget renovation tips.
+Renovation expert Cherie Barber has been working with Allianz Australia to provide tips for doing up your house on a budget.
+We spoke with Ms Barber and Mr Rigby to discover their cheap renovation ideas.

 Avoid budget blowout by working with what you’ve already got.
 Ms Barber recommends painting over old tiles to give them a modern look instead of ripping them out and replacing them with brand new ones.